James-Rozy/rock-paper-scissors/README.md

 # rock-paper-scissors
-In this project I practice linking an external rock-paper-scissors.js file which contains the game rock paper scissors to my index.html file
+In this project I practice linking an external rock-paper-scissors.js file which contains the game rock paper scissors to my index.html file in order to play the game on a webpage